Neutron-neutral particle mixing and its observable consequences: Neutron-neutral particle mixing

 We assume that the neutral elementary particle $\eta$ satisfies the following Majorana condition \cite{schechter1981neutrino}:

-where $\xi$ is the Majorana phase, which comes from the Majorana nature of $\eta$ and cannot be eliminated by a field redefinition.
-Here, $\xi$ is the Majorana phase, which comes from the Majorana nature of $\eta$ and cannot be eliminated by a field redefinition.
-According to this definition, $\eta$ satisfies the expression: $\eta^c = \exp(i \xi)\eta$.
-In what follows, we will discuss the observable consequences of the Majorana phase $\exp(i \xi)$ contained in the $n$-$\eta$ mixing matrix and discuss its CP-violating nature.
+where $\xi$ is the Majorana phase, which comes from the Majorana nature of $\eta$ and cannot be eliminated by a field redefinition (i.e. a rephrasing transformation).
+In what follows, we will discuss the observable consequences of the Majorana phase $\exp(i \xi)$ contained in the $n$-$\eta$ mixing matrix and reveal its CP-violating nature.

 Without loss of generality, in the following discussions we assume the initial neutron is right handed.
-We can read from Eq. (\ref{o1}) and (\ref{oeq2}) that the relevant operator responsible for the $n$-$\eta$ mixing takes the following form \cite{de2003manifest}:
+We can read from Eq. (\ref{oeq2}) that the relevant operators responsible for the $n$-$\eta$ mixing take the following form \cite{de2003manifest}: